 Serve and enjoy!

 I like to eat these stuffed croissants for lunch, but they’re equally good served as a light dinner, especially on hot summer nights.
 A fresh fruit salad as a side, and my taste buds and tummy are happy!
-And I know that I’m feeding my bebe-to-be some good nutrition!
+And I know that I’m feeding my bebe-to-be some good, preservative-free nutrition!

 Next Post: I’m going to share a childhood favourite with you, an easy Pineapple Float!
 Just typing it out and thinking about it makes my mouth water, so stay tuned!